 This demonstrates the difficulty in conducting a fully independent and public study of roadside installations that could be dangerous to the public.
 The manufacturers of the ET-Plus have been involved in a well-publicized, legal battle in the U.S. over claims that the ET-Plus is unsafe and, at times, harpoons striking vehicles rather than allowing the terminal to ride along the rail as it is shown to do in controlled testing.
 Large companies with the legal clout to commence civil suits over any negative pubicity with respect to their products make it difficult for sufficient information to be brought forward to the public so that an impetus can be generated to request an independent investigation into potential safety issues.
 Intense lobbying and misinformation from all sides makes it difficult to come to a clear understanding whether installations such as the ET-Plus should be removed from all highways or whether they are similar in their failures to most other fixtures on the roadside.

-As an example, the photo below taken by a Hamilton Spectator newspaper reporter shows a situation where an ET-Plus terminal was struck on the RHVP near Barton Street.
+As an example, a photo taken by a Hamilton Spectator newspaper reporter showed a situation where an ET-Plus terminal was struck on the RHVP near Barton Street.
 The rail buckled and folded over such that the folded end of the rail penetrated into the driver’s door of the striking vehicle.
 This is the kind of mechanism where past fatalities have occurred.
 Fortunately the collision was not severe enough to cause the rail to penetrate further into vehicle’s occupant space but there was no information about the driver’s injuries.
 However, with a slightly higher severity the consequences could have been substantially more serious.

 In a March 8, 2016 field study of the RJVP Gorski Consulting documented a number of terminals that were impacted, damaged and remained unrepaired.
 A common mechanism of failure with the ET-Plus appears to be that, when the terminal is struck, the rear edge of the terminal comes down on the top edge of the rail and collapses it.
 This collapse deforms the rail before it has a chance to pass through the narrow throat of the terminal.
 It is the passing of the rail through the throat that causes its controlled flattening or “ribboning” thus dissipating the collision energy.
 The collapse of the top edge of the rail before reaching the throat causes the rail to jam in the throat of the terminal instead of passing through it.
 Once the rail is no longer able to pass through the throat the terminal is not able to ride on the rail.
 This mechanism has not been previously identified in the public domain and further studies should have been made by any entity using this terminal on a public highway.
 Some of the instances damage of terminals on the RHVP from March 8, 2016 are shown in the photos below.